osoisi/osoisi.github.io/aLevels2023dataproject.md

 Suppression is applied to protect the disclosure of personal information or characteristics.
 This source data describes the data included in the A-level and other 16 to 18 performances from 2022/23.

+Note: Many schools were ommitted from the ministry of education's database.
+This project focuses on the schools reported on.

 ## Repository:
 [Link Here](https://github.com/osoisi/a_level_schools_compare)